PhotoPay/photopay-ios/README.md

 * exact Bundle ID of your app (from your `info.plist` file)
 * licence that is causing problems
-* please stress out that you are reporting problem related to iOS version of PDF417.mobi SDK
+* please stress out that you are reporting problem related to iOS version of PhotoPay SDK
 * if unsure about the problem, you should also provide excerpt from console containing licence error

 ### <a name="troubleshooting-other-problems"></a> Other problems

-If you are having problems with scanning certain items, undesired behaviour on specific device(s), crashes inside PDF417.mobi SDK or anything unmentioned, please do as follows:
+If you are having problems with scanning certain items, undesired behaviour on specific device(s), crashes inside PhotoPay SDK or anything unmentioned, please do as follows:

 * Contact us at [help.microblink.com](http://help.microblink.com) describing your problem and provide following information:
 	* log file obtained in previous step
 	* high resolution scan/photo of the item that you are trying to scan
 	* information about device that you are using
-	* please stress out that you are reporting problem related to iOS version of PDF417.mobi SDK
+	* please stress out that you are reporting problem related to iOS version of PhotoPay SDK

 ## <a name="troubleshooting-faq"></a> Frequently asked questions and known problems
 Here is a list of frequently asked questions and solutions for them and also a list of known problems in the SDK and how to work around them.

+#### Note on ARM Macs

+We are supporting `ARM64 Device` slice through our `.xcframework` format.
+We are still in development supporting `ARM64 Simulator` slice for newly released ARM Macs and we will update our SDK with `ARM64 Simulator` support as soon as development is done.

 #### In demo everything worked, but after switching to production license I get `NSError` with `MBMicroblinkSDKRecognizerErrorDomain` and `MBRecognizerFailedToInitalize` code as soon as I construct specific [`MBRecognizer`](http://photopay.github.io/photopay-ios/docs/Classes/MBRecognizer.html) object